 A student who voluntarily attends or enrolls after his or her 19th birthday is required to attend each school day until the end of the school year.
-If a student age 19 or older has more than five unexcused absences in a semester, the district may revoke the student's enrollment.
+If the student incurs more than five unexcused absences in a semester, the district may revoke the student's enrollment.
 The student's presence on school property thereafter would be unauthorized and may be considered trespassing.
-[See policy FEA.]
+[See policy FEA for more information.]

-Compulsory Attendance - Exemptions
+Compulsory Attendance-Exemptions